 - Imagine yourself in a peaceful, pleasant scene.
-Focus on the details and feelings of being in a place that is relaxing. - Get up and do a quiet or boring activity until you feel sleepy. - Avoid drinking any liquids before going to bed to help prevent waking up often to use the bathroom.
+Focus on the details and feelings of being in a place that is relaxing. - Get up and do a quiet or boring activity until you feel sleepy. - Don't drink any liquids after 6 p.m. if you wake up often because you have to go to the bathroom.